 Here is a flavour of some of the initial suggestions…

-- Going into a deeply effective inquiry into what the world needs and starting from there, designing a process based on what comes out of that.
+Have a deep inquiry into what the world needs and starting from there, designing a process based on what comes out of that.

 Continuing the conversation